-We study the term structure of disagreement of professional forecasters for key macroeconomic variables.
-We document a novel set of facts: (1) forecasters disagree at all horizons, including the very long run; (2) the term structure of disagreement differs markedly across variables: it is downward sloping for real output growth, relatively flat for CPI inflation, and upward sloping for the federal funds rate; (3) disagreement is time varying at all horizons, including the very long run.
-We evaluate the ability of benchmark models of informational frictions to match these stylized facts.
-We show that these models require two additional ingredients.
-First, agents must decompose signals into temporary factors and low-frequency changes in fundamentals.
+We use the term structure of disagreement of professional forecasters to document a novel set of facts: (1) forecasters disagree at all horizons, including the long run; (2) the term structure of disagreement differs markedly across variables: it is downward sloping for real output growth, relatively flat for inflation, and upward sloping for the federal funds rate; (3) disagreement is time-varying at all horizons, including the long run.
+These new facts present a challenge to benchmark models of expectation formation based on informational frictions.
+We show that these models require two additional ingredients to match the entire term structure of disagreement: First, agents must disentangle low-frequency shifts in the fundamentals of the economy from short-term fluctuations.
 Second, agents must take into account the dynamic interactions between variables when forming forecasts.
-The documented disagreement across forecasters is informative about how agents perceive structural macroeconomic relationships.
-In particular, the monetary policy rule perceived by professional forecasters features a high degree of interest-rate smoothing and time variation in the intercept.
+While models enriched with these features capture the observed term structure of disagreement irrespective of the source of the informational friction, they fall short at explaining the time variance of disagreement at medium- and long-term horizons.
+We also use the term structure of disagreement to analyze the monetary policy rule perceived by professional forecasters and show that it features a high degree of interest-rate smoothing and time variation in the intercept.